spencer-shadley/completed-class/meta/Bonus Features/bonus.md

 ## Slack Channels

 1.  ![Slack](./images/slack-channels.jpg)
-1. Positive.
+1. Very positive.
 1. I think we could have combined help-queue/office-hours-queue/help-requests into a single channel.
-The class-activities channel had a web-hook to GitLab so whenever updates were pushed, there was a notification within the channel.
+The class-activities channel had a web-hook to GitLab so whenever updates were pushed, there was a notification within the channels.

 ## Fist-To-Five